Gravity-Induced Modulation of Negative Differential Thermal Resistance in Fluids: Derivation of heat flux and collision frequency

-where $v_{y,U}$ and $v_{y,L}$ represent the velocities of the particle in the $y$-direction at the upper boundary and lower boundary, respectively.
-Then, the average time a particle spends during this journey is given by
+where $v_{y,U}$ and $v_{y,L}$ denote the $y$-components of the particle's velocity at the upper and lower boundaries, respectively.
+The ensemble-averaged transit time is then

 Then, we compute $\langle t_{L\rightarrow U}\rangle$.
-For the average time of the journeys from the lower to the upper bath it is not so straightforward, as the particle may collide with the lower bath multiple times before reaching the upper bath.
-To compute $\langle t_{L\rightarrow U}\rangle$, let us denote by $p_n$ the probability for a particle to take a journey that starts from the lower end, collides with the lower bath $n-1$ times, before reaching the upper bath, and denote by $t_n$ the time the particle spends to go through such a journey.
-Then, we have
+The average transit time for journeys from the lower to the upper boundary is not straightforward, as a particle may undergo multiple collisions with the lower boundary before reaching the upper one.
+Let $p_n$ denote the probability that a particle launched from the lower boundary experiences exactly $n-1$ collisions with the lower boundary prior to reaching the upper boundary, and let $t_n$ be the corresponding travel time for such a journey.
+The ensemble-averaged transit time is then given by

-where the summation runs over all the allowed journeys.
-For a particle starting from the lower end, suppose the probability it collides with the upper end or the lower end next is $p_{L\rightarrow U}$ or $p_{L\rightarrow L}$, respectively, and the time it spends during such a motion is $t_{L\rightarrow U}$ or $t_{L\rightarrow L}$, respectively, then $p_n$ and $t_n$ can be expressed as
+where the sum runs over all admissible journeys.
+For a particle starting at the lower boundary, let $p_{L\rightarrow U}$ and $p_{L\rightarrow L}$ denote the probabilities of next striking the upper or lower boundary, respectively, and let $t_{L\rightarrow U}$ and $t_{L\rightarrow L}$ be the associated transit times.
+Then,